chill117/proxy-lists/readme.md

 Please consider sharing your custom proxy sources by [creating a pull request](https://github.com/chill117/proxy-lists/pulls/new) to have them added to this module so that others can use them too.

+#### Important Options to Note

+Please note that there are a couple options that you should respect in your custom proxy source:
+* **sample** - `boolean` If `options.sample` is `true` then you should do your best to make the fewest number of HTTP requests to the proxy source but still get at least some real proxies.
+The purpose of this option is to reduce the strain caused by this module's unit tests on each proxy sources' servers.
+* **series** - `boolean` If `options.series` is `true` you should make sure that all asynchronous code in your custom source is run in series, NOT parallel.
+The purpose is to reduce the memory usage of the module so that it can be run in low-memory environments such as a VPS with 256MB of RAM.

 ### listSources